gabo1359/odin-recipes/README.md

 This is my first Odin's project

+Here you can find 3 food recipes to make your life tastier!